 "I found the parafoil easier to make than I expected.
 It was finished before I knew it."

 Ready to download?

-Here's the button, for secure purchases via Stripe or PayPal...
+Here's the button, for secure purchases with a credit card or PayPal:

 This has to be the most do-able flat parafoil design out there.
-No sewing, no design software to learn, no curves.
+There's no sewing, no design software to learn, no curves.
 If you can measure and draw straight lines with a ruler you are good to go with the MBK version!